-Supervised consumption must be completed in a location that considers the service users' privacy/dignity and Pharmacy staff/service user safety (this should usually be in the consultation room/area designated for delivering professional services): it must never be provided in the Dispensary.
+Supervised consumption must be completed in a location that considers the service users' privacy/dignity and Pharmacy staff/customer safety (this should usually be in the consultation room/area designated for delivering professional services): it must never be provided in the Dispensary.
 The Pharmacy must have sufficient staffing levels to ensure safe and effective service provision.
-The Pharmacy staff delivering the Service must not lone work i.e., 2 or more staff should be present in the pharmacy.
+The Pharmacy staff delivering the Service must not lone work.